Skip to content

 quay.io/redhat-services-prod/rhel-lightspeed-tenant/linux-mcp-server:latest

 The container needs access to your SSH keys for remote connections.
-Set up the required directories and permissions:
+You'll need to make a copy that is readable by the container:

 # Create directories

-# Copy your SSH key and set ownership
+# Copy your SSH keys/configs and set ownership (exact files will vary)

 sudo chown -R 1001:1001 ~/.local/share/linux-mcp-server/